malloyca/HarmonEQ/README.md

   - In order to implement this, maybe I should convert the chord information to matrix form?
     - It might actually be simpler programming-wise to use the currently existing `thirdIntervalDistance`, etc attributes to creat a set of rules for concatenating the chord names to set the drop-down box.
   - A fun complication is dealing with "incomplete" chords (i.e., C7 (no fifth)).
 There are going to be a lot of option in this drop-down menu...
+- Smooth gain / Q value updates
+  - This isn't really a problem when changing the controls because that will do it more gradually.
+However when a peak updates due to changing a crossover frequency, then it could be a big, sudden jump.
+Need to smooth that.
+    - Possiblities: timed ramps, traditional one pole parameter smoothing

 ## Bug List